jenkinsci/oic-auth-plugin/README.md

 We will look at issues entered through [Jenkins Jira](https://issues.jenkins.io/issues/?jql=project+%3D+JENKINS+AND+component+%3D+oic-auth-plugin) but the response time may currently be spotty at best.

-Before adding an issue, please search if the same issue has already be reported and avoid duplicating it.
-If it is a new issue and it not purley related to your environment, please provide relevant information (such as the version of Jenkins and the plugin).
+Before adding an issue, please search for any relevant entry in the [FAQ][docs/FAQ.md] or if the same issue has already be reported and avoid duplicating it.
+If it is a new issue and it not purely related to your environment, please provide relevant information (such as the version of Jenkins and the plugin).